nickeubank/ds4humans/docs/_sources/30_questions/29_passive_external_adversarial_users_examples.md

 Attempting to reduce information asymmetries is one strategy for avoiding adverse selection; another strategy is to limit opportunities for customers to shop around for the policy that is best for *them*.
 That's the strategy commonly employed by US health insurance companies.
 If customers could change health insurance any time they wanted, a strategic customer would not enroll in health insurance (or enroll in a low-premium, high deductible, high co-pay policy) when they were healthy, and if they got sick, switch to a more expensive but more generous policy.

-To prevent this, US health insurance policies only allow people to enroll or change their policies once a year (during an "open enrollment" period, which is usually October).[qualified]
-This limits customers' ability to change policies in response to sudden changes in their health status.
+To prevent this, US health insurance policies only allow people to enroll or change their policies once a year (during an "open enrollment" period, which is usually October).[^qualified] This limits customers' ability to change policies in response to sudden changes in their health status.

 [^qualified]: Legally, health insurance companies also have to let you change policies if you experience one of several "qualifying life events," like changing jobs or having a baby.

 Similarly, some health insurance policies are only open to qualified customers.
 For example, Duke has several health insurance policies only available to Duke faculty and employees.
-Because most people can't just "become a Duke employee" because they're especially prone to sickness, adverse selection is less of a concern for this group of customers, allowing the insurance provider to provide them with lower-cost insurance.
+Most people who are especially prone to illness can't just "become a Duke employee," so adverse selection is less of a concern for this group of customers.
+That helps ensure Duke employees don't end up with excessive medical bills, allowing the insurance provider to provide Duke employees with lower-cost insurance.